Estecka/mc-Variants-CIT/README.md

 	"modelParent": "item/generated"
 }
 ```
 Here, a book with the enchantment `minecraft:unbreaking` will use the texture stored at `/assets/minecraft/texture/item/book_cit/unbreaking.png`.
-This single module will work for every enchantment, vanilla or modded, so long as a corresponding texture exists.
+This single module will work for every possible enchantment, vanilla or modded, so long as a corresponding texture exists.